HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 #### Start a detection

-- Each refresh or entering into the "Table Structure＆Index Detection" function page is a detection. \[Refresh Detection Result] on the page can also be used for re-detection.
+Each refresh or entering into the "Table Structure＆Index Detection" function page is a detection. \[Refresh Detection Result] on the page can also be used for re-detection.

-- Detection tasks can be executed automatically by adding a periodical plan.
-For introduction of periodical plan, please refer to the Periodical Plan description in "Master/Slave Data Consistency Detection".
+Detection tasks can be executed automatically by adding a periodical plan.
+For introduction of periodical plan, please refer to the [Periodical Plan](#masterslave-data-consistency-detection.periodical-plan) description in "[Master/Slave Data Consistency Detection](#masterslave-data-consistency-detection)".

 #### Page description

-- Table records can be filtered by logicDB and table name.
+Table records can be filtered by logicDB and table name.

-- Tables with normal table structure, tables with abnormal table structure, tables with undefined table structure, and tables with abnormal index can be filtered and viewed.
+Tables with normal table structure, tables with abnormal table structure, tables with undefined table structure, and tables with abnormal index can be filtered and viewed.

-- Table structure&index optimization suggestions are only provided for tables with "normal" table status or " undefined table index ".
+Table structure&index optimization suggestions are only provided for tables with "normal" table status or " undefined table index ".
 Tables with table status of "table structure definition exception", "table index definition exception" and "table structure undefined" will be given specific location of data node over definition exception in the optimization suggestions.

 ![](assets/hotdb-management/image432.png)

 - Table structure optimization suggestions are listed as follows:

 - %s, there is no NULL data in this field, it is recommended to modify it to NOT NULL.
 - %s, the difference between the definition length of this field and the actual maximum length is greater than 256 characters.
 It is recommended to modify the definition length after viewing the table structure.
 - %s, this string field is of text type but the actual length is less than 3000 characters.
 It is recommended to change it to varchar\varbinary type or mediumtext\mediumblob type.
 - %s, this string field may be a status flag bit field.
 It is recommended to change it to enum\set type.
 - %s, this field is of timestamp type and the maximum time is greater than 2030.
 It is recommended to change it to datatime type.
 - In the current table, the field character set is not uniform.
 It is recommended to unify the character set and Latin1 and utf8mb4 are recommended.
 - More than half of the fields in the current table do not have default values.
 It is recommended to add default values.
 - More than half of the fields in the current table are not commented.
 It is recommended to add comments.

-- Table index optimization suggestions are as follows:
+Table index optimization suggestions are as follows:

 - %s(%s), this index was not used when it was detected.
-It is recommended to optimize this index after checking.
+It is recommended to optimize thisindex after checking.
 - %s(%s), %s(%s), this index group is duplicated, it is recommended to keep only one index.
 - %s(%s), the cardinality of this index field is less than 100 or the cardinality divided by the total number of rows is less than 0.001, and the total number of table rows is less than 200.
 It is recommended to create other efficient indexes or combined indexes instead.
 - %s(%s), the index byte length is greater than 256 bytes and field prefix can achieve ideal selectivity.
 It is recommended to modify the index and take a reasonable length prefix, such as (the reasonable length prefix of this field).
 - %s(%s,%s), there is a difference of more than 10 times between the cardinality of two fields in this combined index.
 It is recommended to exchange the order and put the fields with low cardinality behind.
 For example, change to the index name (field name, field name).
 - %s(%s), %s(%s), this index group appears as combined indexes in 70% cases.
 It is recommended that one or more combined indexes should be set up reasonably, and delete the single index not used alone.
 - The current table structure does not have a unique primary key.
 It is recommended to add a primary key for the auto-incremental field.
 - The primary key of the current table structure is a long string, and the maximum byte length is greater than 32 bytes.
 It is recommended to add an auto-incremental field primary key, and change the existing primary key to a unique index.
 - The total execution consumption of non-complex SQL is more than 7200 seconds, and there is no efficient index.
 It is recommended to add a reasonable index.
 - %s, this field was used for the associated field of cross-node JOIN query.
 It is recommended to add an index for this field.
 - %s, this sharding key has a high cardinality, and the cardinality divided by the total number of rows is more than 0.1.
 It is recommended to add an index for this field.
 - %s, this field is used in more than 95% where conditions, and the specific values can be located to data less than 0.01% and less than 1000 rows or data less than 10 rows on average.
 It is recommended to add indexes for it.
 - %s(%s), %s(%s), this is the combination of multiple AND in where condition.
 A single field has no efficient index, but the combination of multiple fields is of highly selectivity.
 It is recommended to add a combined index for it.
 - %s(%s,%s), %s(%s,%s), this can be used as an efficient index in where condition.
 It is recommended to add a combined index for it.
 - %s(%s), this index field is a long string field with a length greater than 64 characters.
 It is recommended to define the field length as "X"(X is calculated automatically by the management platform by default.)
 - %s(%s), this index field is a time field and this index is an inefficient index, which is not located to data less than 0.01% and less than 1000 rows or is not frequently used.
 It is recommended to delete this index.

 - Note: